Running for: Nebraska State Senate (District 11)

 Running for: Oregon State House (District 5)

 Pam Marsh is seeking election to Oregon’s 5th State House District.
 She is not affiliated with a religious organization and believes that “one’s religious views are irrelevant to public office.”
 Marsh has been an Ashland City Council member since 2012, and she is a small business owner and manager of the Ashland Emergency Food Bank.
 She earned a BA in Political Science from Southern Oregon University.
 Marsh is committed to strengthening public education and health care delivery systems, and increasing affordable housing and the minimum wage.
 She will promote legislation to address climate change by fostering an energy economy based on renewable resources and emerging technologies.
-The current Democratic incumbent is retiring and Marsh is running unopposed in the Democratic primary.
+The current Democratic incumbent is retiring and Marsh ran unopposed in the Democratic primary.